hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Tested with WooCommerce 7.7.
 * Added general ability to turn off hCaptcha on a specific form.
 * Added filter `hcap_protect_form`, allowing to filter the protection status of a specific form.
+* Added support to turn off hCaptcha on a specific WordPress Core form.
+* Added support to turn off hCaptcha on a specific WooCommerce form.
 * Added support to turn off hCaptcha on a specific Gravity Form.
-* Added support to turn off hCaptcha on a specific WordPress Core form.
 * Added support to turn off hCaptcha on a specific Divi form.
 * Fixed error processing during plugin activation.
 * Fixed issue with invisible hCaptcha in Fluent Forms.